SARATOGA SPRINGS — Last month at Skidmore College, a group of students planned a "Coming Out Day."

 Farrell, who is considering law school, said he didn’t expect to change anybody’s political leanings as a result of the week, but hoped to convince some to open their minds to something different.

-"A lot of the students here have images of Republicans in their heads that aren’t true," he said.Download file "5"
+"A lot of the students here have images of Republicans in their heads that aren’t true," he said.Download file "On campus, students fight to be right"